ajstarks/decksh/README.md

     polygon "xcoords" "ycoords" [color] [opacity]

-Note that the coordinate may be either discrete:
+Note that the coordinates may be either discrete:

     polygon "10 20 30" "50 60 50"